-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations c. where an alternative level of mitigation of impacts is required for a location, achieve a level of mitigation through design measures beyond the rail corridor; and d. describe and detail the mitigation measures in the Flood Design Verification Report required by Condition E28; landowner.
-For ongoing consultation see Section 6.4.6.
-All agreements for mitigation measures pending agreement after Stage 2 outlined in Table 6.7 of the FDVR have now been acquired.
-E28 Flood Design Verification Report Compliance with the QDLs as required by Condition E27 must be demonstrated in a Flood Design Verification Report that details flood behaviour under existing conditions and with the final detailed design of the approved CSSI.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 b. in every instance of non-compliance with the QDLs, consult with and obtain agreement from the affected land or property owners to either: i. the non-compliance; or ii. establish an alternative level of mitigation of impacts for that location through alternative design measures; c. where an alternative level of mitigation of impacts is required for a location, achieve a level of mitigation through design measures beyond the rail corridor; and d. describe and detail the mitigation measures in the Flood Design Verification Report required by Condition E28; E28 Flood Design Verification Report Compliance with the QDLs as required by Condition E27 must be demonstrated in a Flood Design Verification Report that details flood behaviour under existing conditions and with the final detailed design of the approved CSSI.
 The flood modelling informing the report must be developed in consultation with EES, relevant councils and Transport for NSW, and completed to the specifications in Appendix A - FLOODING QUANTITATIVE DESIGN LIMITS AND MODELLING REQUIREMENTS.
-The Flood Design Verification Report must include: a. details of the flood modelling that informs the report; b. details of how the project's flood planning level (FPL) was decided, with reference to relevant considerations of the NSW Floodplain Development Manual; c. an assessment of the infrastructure's compliance with the Quantitative Design Limits (QDLs) for flooding, hydrology and geomorphology listed in Appendix A - FLOODING QUANTITATIVE DESIGN LIMITS AND MODELLING REQUIREMENTS; d. floor level surveys of potentially affected buildings to accurately confirm compliance with afflux limits.
-Where a floor level has not been surveyed, the Report shall adopt the existing ground level as the floor level, with appropriate annotation; e. an assessment of the impacts of the CSSI on erosion, scouring, bank stability, stream stability and geomorphology; Compliance with the Quantitative Design Limits is outlined in Section 5.3.2 of the Flood Design Verification Report for Phase1 Issued for Construction, dated 05/07/2022 (Rev 0, Doc No. 3-0001-260-IHY-00-RP-0006).
+The Flood Design Verification Report must include: a. details of the flood modelling that informs the report; Compliance with the Quantitative Design Limits is outlined in Section 5.3.2 of the Flood Design Verification Report for Phase1 Issued for Construction, dated 05/07/2022 (Rev 0, Doc No. 3-0001-260-IHY-00-RP-0006).
+The Flood Design Verification Report was approved on 3 August 2022.
 Section 4 outlines the flood modelling methodology used for preparing the FDVR.
 Section 5 outlines the flood impact assessment.
 Section 4.6.2 and Appendix I outline and contain the independent peer review.
 The Department granted an extension to this timeframe on 11 November 2021, bringing the date for resubmission of the FDVR to 17 January 2022.
 A subsequent extension for submission of the FDVR was requested on 22 December 2022 and was granted on 13 January 2022.
-The new submission date for the updated FDVR was 4 February 2022 as approved by Matthew Todd-Jones as nominee of the Planning Secretary.
-Compliant Attach the Department approval letter of the FDVR in Appendix.
+The new submission date for the updated FDVR was 4 February Compliant Attach the Department approval letter of the FDVR in the appendix.